cmgriffing/hugo-image/README.md

 ## Roadmap

-- figure out how to include script and style shortcodes at a global level
+- figure out how to include script and style snippets at a global level instead of shortcodes
 - add file for render hook to process markdown images

 ## License